lrmartins/lrmartins/content/authors/Helena Serrano/index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: "Universidade Estadual de Campinas (UNICAMP)"
+- name: Universidade Estadual de Campinas

 ---